sudhir-khare/sudhir-khare.github.io/README.md

 # Sudhir Khare

 Sudhir Khare is presently working as a scientist in **Defence Research & Development Organisation**, India.
 He has been engaged in research, design and development in the area of **infrared imaging** for last 25 years.
 His research interests include *system design*, *IR signal processing* and *performance evaluation of thermal imaging systems*.
-He has published more than 25 papers in journals and is also a *Life Member of Optical Society of India*.
+He has published more than 25 papers in reputed journals and conference proceedings and is also a *Life Member of Optical Society of India*.
 He is pursuing **PhD degree in Microelectronics and VLSI Group**, Department of Electronics and Communication Engineering, **Indian Institute of Technology Roorkee**, under the supervision of **Dr. Brajesh Kumar Kaushik**.
 He is recipient of **DRDO scientist of the year award 2017** and **Agni Award for Excellence in Self Reliance in 2009, 2012 and 2014.**

-## Reputed Journals and Conference Proceedings
+## Recent Publications

 [1] **Sudhir Khare**, Manvendra Singh, and Brajesh Kumar Kaushik, *“Fast and robust video stabilization with preserved intentional camera motion and smear removal for infrared video,”* IET Image Processing, vol. 14, no. 2, pp. 376-383, Feb.
 2020, doi: 10.1049/iet-ipr.2019.0764.